Pink Line (Jaipur Metro)

 The Pink Line of the Jaipur Metro is part of the rapid transit system in the city of Jaipur, India.
 It is also called East-West Corridor of Jaipur.
-It consists of 11 metro stations from Mansarovar in the West to Chaupar in the East.
+It consists of 11 metro stations from Mansarovar in the West to Badi Chaupar in the East.
 The line with a length of 11.97 km is mostly elevated and partially underground and has been laid to connect the oldest part of Jaipur to rest of it.

 This is the Metro line that got flagged off on 3 June 2015, and has been named as Pink Line, as the line passes through the Pink City.

-The Pink line has planned interchange with the Orange Line of the Jaipur Metro. it also connects Mansarovar, the Largest Colony of Asia with the Jaipur Junction railway station of the Indian Railways and Sindhi Camp Bus Stand.
+The Pink line has planned interchange with the Orange Line of the Jaipur Metro. it also connects Mansarovar, the Largest Colony of Asia with the Jaipur Junction railway station of the Indian Railways, Sindhi Camp Bus Stand, Heritage Sites like Hawa Mahal, Town Hall, Jantar Mantar, City Palace etc.

 History

 The following dates represent the dates the section opened to the public, not the private inauguration.